-- Understand that happiness is not based on possessions, power or prestige, but on relationships with people you love and respect. - 1 Be loyal. - 1 Be honest. - 16 Be a self-starter. - Be decisive even if it means you'll sometimes be wrong. - Stop blaming others.
+- (D) Commit yourself to quality. - (B) Understand that happiness is not based on possessions, power or prestige, but on relationships with people you love and respect. - 1 Be loyal. - 1 Be honest. - 1 Be a self-starter. - Be decisive even if it means you'll sometimes be wrong. - Stop blaming others.
 Take responsibility for every area of your life. - Be bold and courageous.
-When you look back on your life, you'll regret the things you didn't do more than the ones you did. - Take good care of those you love. - Don't do anything that wouldn't make your Mom proud.
+When you look back on your life, you'll regret the things you didn't do more than the ones you did. - Take good care of those you love. - 2 Don't do anything that wouldn't make your Mom proud.